indraniel/srasearch/README.md

 In this example, we've placed the last recent 4000 uploads (from May 3, 2015) as a file inside the primary search index database directory called `/path/to/db/srasearch0503.idx/recent-4000-sra-uploads-20150523.tsv`.

+_This file is generally placed within a search index directory.
+It provides the data for the "Recent Uploads" link in the web app._

 ### Start up the web app

     srasearch web --host="0.0.0.0" --port=9999 --index-path="/path/to/db/srasearch0503.idx"